BOARD OF DIRECTORS

 Flutist Sophia Ennocenti is an active teacher, performer and arts administrator.
 She currently serves as Schedule and Administrative Coordinator at The Juilliard School's division of Historical Performance.
 In addition to her administrative duties, Sophia maintains a private flute studio and has held teaching positions at Rutgers Community Arts as a private flute instructor and chamber music coach.
 Sophia received her MM in flute performance from Rutgers University’s Mason Gross School of the Arts under the tutelage of Bart Feller and her BM in flute performance and music education from Ithaca College under the tutelage of Dr. Wendy Herbener-Mehne.
 A native of Rochester, NY, Sophia began her private flute studies at the age of 13, attending the Eastman School’s pre-college program, graduating with honors in flute and music theory studies under the tutelage of Jan Angus.

-Flutist Schuyler Thornton is a dynamic performer and teacher based in the Tri-State area.
+Schuyler Thornton, D.M.A., is a dynamic flutist and teacher based in the Tri-State area.
 She has performed as principal flute with the Rockbridge Symphony, Waynesboro Symphony Orchestra, and Sewanee Music Festival.
 A versatile musician, Schuyler especially enjoys playing in pit orchestras, making her Off-Broadway debut in the revival of Richard Rodgers' No Strings at NYC's Theatre Row in February 2020 and in the orchestra at Ohio Light Opera in 2019.
 She was principal flute of College Light Opera for four seasons while also serving as the orchestra manager, and performed with Rutgers Opera Theatre for three years.
-She is an active teacher and is on faculty at Rutgers Community Arts, and has several articles on pedagogy published in Flute Talk and The Instrumentalist.
+Dr. Thornton is an active teacher and is on faculty at Rutgers Community Arts, and has several articles on pedagogy published in Flute Talk and The Instrumentalist.
 Schuyler has presented masterclasses and recitals at several universities across the US.
 She proudly serves on the Board of Directors of the Lawrence University Alumni Association.
 Schuyler earned her Bachelor of Music in Performance and Bachelor of Arts in Government from Lawrence

 Elise Carter, secretary for NJFS, was co-founder and president of NJFS from 2009-2018.
 She is director for NJ flute Choir day, adjunct professor at Drew University, a published composer and a member of uptown flutes, appearing on all 4 of their CD's.
 She is currently the music director at Calvary Lutheran Church in Allendale NJ and is pursuing a master's degree in Music Therapy at Montclair State University.
 She recently founded the non profit Carter-Glennon Center for Arts and Nature.